 - Only provide personal information pertinent to its intended use or for the purpose of processing a claim, application or notification for statutory requirements (electoral roll, council tax assessment, rent registry).

-- Tell us as soon as possible if any of the personal information you have provided has changed, e.g. your address or other contact details.
+- Tell us as soon as possible if any of the personal information you have provided has changed, for example, your address or other contact details.

 There are a number of rights that you may exercise depending on the legal basis for processing your personal data.
-In most cases, these rights are not absolute and there may be compelling or overriding legal reasons why the Council cannot meet these rights in full.
-This will be explained to you in more detail should you contact the Council for any of the reasons detailed below:
+In most cases, these rights are not absolute and there may be compelling or overriding legal reasons why we cannot meet these rights in full.
+This will be explained to you in more detail should you contact us for any of the reasons detailed below:

-Where the processing of your personal data is based on your consent, in most circumstances you have the right to withdraw that consent at any time and the Council will act on your instructions.
+Where the processing of your personal data is based on your consent, in most circumstances you have the right to withdraw that consent at any time and we will act on your instructions.

-If you have any concerns about how we process your personal data or wish to discuss how to exercise your rights, you should contact the Information Governance Officer using the contact details above.
-You also have the right to make a complaint to the Council by contacting the Customer Services team on 01636 650000.
+If you have any concerns about how we process your personal data or wish to discuss how to exercise your rights, you should contact the council's Information Governance Officer.
+You also have the right to make a complaint to us by contacting the Customer Services team on 01636 650000.

-Alternatively, you may wish to complain directly to the Information Commissioners Office.
+Alternatively, you may wish to complain directly to the Information Commissioners Office (ICO).
 You can do this by writing to them at:

 Information Commissioners’ Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF

-Or you can report a concern at the following link:
+Or you can report a concern to the ICO online